 There were often some spices or condiments in the albergues that pilgrims could use.
 From time to time, I found microwaveable rice in small packets that I served with a hot meal, and we often had salads to go with the meals.
 Richard would enjoy the many breads of Spain which were available in every town.

 Please contact Susan via email if you want any additional information.
 She is happy to support anyone who plans to walk the Camino as a vegan.
 It was one of the best trips of her life.
-You can find Susan’s blog at this link Susan Neulist.

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.